pierrechevalier83/ferris/readme.md

 How to I print one?
 -------------------

-For a given version, you will find a release in this repository containing a zip file with the erber files.
+For a given version, you will find a release in this repository containing a zip file with the gerber files.
 This should be ready to send to a PCB manufacturer for assembly.
 The repository also contains a bill of materials (bom.csv) with a list of the components you need and their reference number on LCSC.com.
 You may use another vendor for the components, as long as you make sure to get components that are equivalent.

 How do I assemble one?